analogdevicesinc/msdk/Examples/MAX32690/BLE_otac/README.md

 The green LED indicates CPU activity.
 When the LED is on, the CPU is active, when the LED is off, the CPU is in sleep mode.

-## Setup
+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

+### Project-Specific Build Notes

-The project.mk can be edited to select the appropriate application directory for the update image.
-Change FW_UPDATE_DIR to modify which application is used for the update.
-Whichever application is selected must be setup to run from the appropriate memory section, as defined by the Bootloader.
+* The application to use for the firmware update can be selected using the `FW_UPDATE_DIR` option in [project.mk](project.mk).
+Whichever application is selected by this option must be configured to run from the appropriate memory section, as defined by the Bootloader (see the `Bootloader` example for more details).

-### Board Selection

-Before building firmware you must select the correct value for BOARD in project.mk, e.g. "EvKit_V1".

-### Required Connections
+## Required Connections

 -   Connect a USB cable between the PC and the (USB/PWR - UART) connector.

 ## Trace Serial Port